 NN's Dutch insurance subsidiaries have issued, sold or advised on approximately one million individual unitlinked policies.
 As noted above, there has been for some time and there continues to be political, regulatory and public attention focused on the unit-linked issue in general.
 Elements of unit-linked policies are being challenged or may be challenged on multiple legal grounds in current and future legal proceedings and there is a risk that one or more of these legal challenges will succeed.
 Customers of NN's Dutch insurance subsidiaries have claimed, among others, that (a) the investment risk, costs charged or the risk premium was not, or not sufficiently, made clear to the customer, (b) the product costs charged on initial sale and on an ongoing basis were so high that the expected return on investment was not realistically achievable, (c) the product sold to the customer contained specific risks that were not, or not sufficiently, made clear to the customer (such as the leverage capital consumption risk) or was not suited to the customer's personal circumstances, (d) NN owed the customer a duty of care which NN has breached, or (e) the insurer failed to warn of the risk of not realising the projected policy values.
 These claims may be based on general standards of contract or securities law, such as reasonableness and fairness, error, duty of care, or standards for proper customer treatment or due diligence, such as relating to the fairness of terms in consumer contracts, and may be made by customers, or on behalf of customers, holding active policies or whose policies have lapsed, matured or been surrendered.
 NN is currently subject to legal proceedings initiated by individual policyholders and is subject of a number of claims initiatives brought on behalf of policyholders by consumer protection organisations in which claims as set forth above or similar claims are being made.
-While, to date, less than 100 complaints are pending before the Dispute Committee of the Financial Services Complaints Board (the "KiFiD"), and less than 400 individual settlements were made, there is no assurance that further proceedings for damages will not be brought.
-The timing of reaching any finality on these legal claims and proceedings is uncertain and such uncertainty is likely to continue for some time.
+While, to date, less than 100 complaints are pending before the Dispute Committee of the Financial Services Complaints Board (the "KiFiD"), and less than 600 individual settlements were made, there is no assurance that further proceedings for damages will not be brought.
+Save for the ruling from the Appeals Committee of the KiFiD in an individual case, which is expected in the second half of 2017, the timing of reaching any finality on these legal claims and proceedings is uncertain and such uncertainty is likely to continue for some time.